Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/privacy.md

 - **Location information**.
 This is the geographic area where you use your computer and mobile devices (as indicated by an Internet Protocol (IP) address or similar identifier) when interacting with our Site, Software, and/or Services.

 - **Log data**.
 As with most websites and technology services delivered over the internet, our servers automatically collect data when you access or use our Site, Software, and/or Services and record it in log files.
-This log data may include IP address, browser type and settings, date and time of use, information about browser configuration, language preferences, and cookie data.
+This log data may include IP address, browser type, and settings, date and time of use, information about browser configuration, language preferences, and cookie data.

 - **Usage information**.
 This is information about how you use our Site, Software, and/or Services.
 We may also obtain data from our third-party partners and service providers to analyze how users use our Site, Software, and/or Services.
 For example, we will know how many users access a specific page on the Site and which links they clicked on.
 We use this aggregated information to better understand and optimize our Software.